entropy-flux/TorchSystem/README.md

 The main concepts of the torch-system are:

 - **Aggregate**: A cluster of related objects, for example neural networks, optimizers, optimizers, etc..
-Each aggregate has a unique identifier and a state that can publish domain events.
+Each aggregate has a unique identifier and a root that can publish domain events.
 For example, let's say we need to model a classifier, we can define an aggregate called `Classifier` that contains a neural network, an optimizer, a loss function, etc.

 ```python
 from typing import Any